kskvarci/ServiceBusOverviewDemo/README.md

 ## Queues, Topics and Subscriptions
 - Service Bus Queues:
-	- Used for point-to-point communication.
+	- Used for point-to-point communication (competing consumers).
 	- Messages in queues are ordered and timestamped on arrival.
 	- Once accepted, the message is held safely in redundant storage.
  Messages are delivered in pull mode, only delivering messages when requested.